Why Use a Schengen Visa for Non-Schengen Countries?

 - Montenegro: May to September are ideal for visiting the coast, while April and October are the best for avoiding the crowds; winter is for skiing in Durmitor National Park.

-- North Macedonia: May to October for the mildest weather, while the Winter months are best for skiing fans.
+- May to October has the mildest weather, while the winter months are best for skiing fans.

 - Serbia: May through October is best for sightseeing and December through March is winter sports season.